b-rad-c/medium-stack/README.md

     + 🟢 sdk
     + 🟢 client
     + 🔴 unittests
-    + 🔴 delete logic

 + 🟡 build out sdk
     + 🟢 file uploader - move logic from router to sdk
     + 🟢 profiles
     + 🟢 each type of file
-    + 🟡 update router to use sdk
+    + 🟢 update router to use sdk
     + 🔴 sdk unittests

 + 🟡 update client to have matching sdk api